Why America is ‘flying blind’ to the coronavirus mutations racing across the globe

 “We’re losing some of the tools that we have to control the epidemic,” said Tyra Grove Krause, scientific director of the Danish institute.
 The country recently began sequencing every new positive coronavirus test to check for mutations.

 British Prime Minister Boris Johnson last week suggested for the first time that the U.K. variant may be more deadly than the original virus.
-Because it can spread more easily, it can also quickly overwhelm medical systems, turning previously survivable bouts with the virus into perilous ones if hospitals are full and medical care is limited.
+Because it can spread more easily, it can also quickly overwhelm medical systems, turning previously survivable bouts of the virus into perilous ones if hospitals are full and medical care is limited.

 “It’s concerning that we don’t even know the extent of variants that currently exist in the U.S.,” Hamilton said.
 She pointed to the recent surge of cases in California, noting that without wider sequencing it’s difficult to know how much of that surge has been driven by people’s behavior and how much by the characteristics of some possibly unknown variant.